erstaples/boatswain/README.md

 # boatswain

 ## Getting Started
-Boatswain works in conjunction with a boatswain-values project, which is a set of helm deployment folders.
-See the example below for a working boatswain-values deployment.
+Boatswain works in conjunction with a boatswain-values project — you need both.
+A boatswain-values project is a set of Helm package folders.
+To learn more about Helm, or to learn more information about putting together a helm package, [visit the Helm repo](https://github.com/kubernetes/helm).
+The boatswain-values repo should be organized like this:
 ```
 boatswain-values
 |